 This is the ultimate pamper sesh if you are on a backpacker budget.
 At Hell's Gate you can soak in a Sulphur Spa or bubbling hot Mud Pool in the middle of an active geothermal field.
 Europeans began soaking in these pools in the 1840s and the mud from Hell's Gate is sold worldwide.
 The Sulphur in the pools is said to provide many skin, anti ageing, rejuvenating and healing benefits.
 The pools are set at three different temperatures - 40 degrees being the hottest.
 Entry to Hell's Gate also includes a guided tour of the volcanic craters, native New Zealand bush lands and the southern hemisphere's hottest natural waterfall.

+if you're planning on doing any white water rafting during your world trip then my recommendation is to do it here!
 There are a number of world class water rapids throughout New Zealand but Rotorua tends to be the most popular location to heave yourself down waterfalls in an inflatable boat.
 Just a short drive away sits Kaituna River - home to Tutea Falls - the world's largest commercially rafted waterfalls which have you falling for 7 meters!
-Half day tours can be booked from Rotorua and the experience combines a little bit of Maori culture and history.
+Half day tours with Kaitiaki Adventures can be booked from Rotorua and the experience combines a little bit of Maori culture and history.
 Well worth it!

 Imagine zooming down a hill in a giant inflatable ball!
 This is truly a fun, crazy and unique experience that won't cost you an arm or a leg!
 There are a number of Zorb options - including Zurfing - where you can test your balance on a board inside a ball filled with water.
 SO.
 MUCH.
 FUN!

 If you're looking for an adrenalin fix then Agroventures Adventure Park is the ultimate place to tick off the bucket list.
 It's a great place to warm up with a crane Bungy Jump before heading to Queenstown.
 If that's a little beyond your comfort zone, then strap yourself into a human sized sack with a buddy and swing from the sky on the Swoop - loads of fun!
-There's is also the Agrojet boat and a simulated Skydive Freefall experience.
+There's also the Agrojet boat and a simulated Skydive Freefall experience as well as Schweeb which is a bit hard to describe.

 One of the most popular natural attractions in Rotorua is Lady Knox Geyser.
 Reaching heights of up to 20 meters, Lady Knox erupts every day between 10:15am and 10:30am.
 Entry is free and it sure is a sight to behold.
 Get in early to secure a good photo opp spot - it gets busy!

-10. Check out Eat Street and the Night Markets
+Bonus - Check out Eat Streat and the Night Markets

-As you head on down to the lakefront - Rotorua's Eat Street is buzzing with cafes, bars and restaurants where you can always find a great feed.
-Every Thursday night between 5PM - 9PM you can check out the night markets.
-There's always something going on as Eat Street becomes jam packed with live music, food stalls and entertainment.
+As you head on down to the lakefront - Rotorua's Eat Streat is buzzing with cafes, bars and restaurants where you can always find a great feed.
+Every Thursday night between 5pm - 9pm (weather permitting) you can check out the night markets.
+There's always something going on as Eat Streat becomes jam packed with live music, food stalls and entertainment.